ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Block type name: "Use BlockAddIDValue"

 Description: This value indicates that the actual type is stored in `BlockAddIDValue` instead.
-This value is expected to be used when it is important to have a strong compatibility with players or derived formats not supporting `BlockAdditionMapping` but using `BlockAdditions` with an unknown `BlockAddIDValue`, and **SHOULD NOT** be used if it is possible to use another value.
+This value is used when it is important to have a strong compatibility with players or derived formats not supporting `BlockAdditionMapping` but using `BlockAdditions` with an unknown `BlockAddIDValue`, and **SHOULD NOT** be used if it is possible to use another value.